Difficulty

 • demonstrated less resistance to phyllosticta spot than "most" others.

-I occasionally see high praise for NC-1, which is a bit unusual considering how old the variety is, but its flavor is said to be quite strong.
+I occasionally see high praise for NC-1, which is a bit unusual considering how old the variety is, but its flavor is said to be strong.
 Pawpaws are already quite rich, and some people will not care for this trait.

 NC-1 supposedly ripens in late September to early-mid October in relatively northern climates like Northeastern Illinois and southeastern Vermont.